huntikins/techaccess/README.md

 > New website for the Tech Access team ran by the Kansas City Public Library

 Website is built using NUXT.js to SSR the Vue.js app.
 Vuetify.js is used for component styling and Cockpit CMS is used for the back end.
-CMS is running on a seperate server, the nuxt application hits api endpoints configured with content types in Cockpit CMS to provide updates to content on the website.
+CMS is running on a seperate server, the nuxt application hits api endpoints configured with content types in Cockpit CMS to provide updates to the website.

 [Cockpit CMS](https://github.com/agentejo/cockpit)